 NOTE: The product entries for Network Media Players and Media Streamers are updated on a continuous basis with new units and reviews to keep them current.

-1. Roku Digital Video Players
+1. Roku Streaming Media Players

 There are several Roku models available, most of which can connect to any TV with at least composite video inputs.
 However, the Roku 3 does require a TV with an HDMI input exclusively.
 Roku also offers both wired and wireless internet connection options, depending on the model.
 However, although the Roku box connects to the internet via a home network, it does not access content stored on your PC or MAC, or portable USB devices.
 For more details on the features and operation of the Roku players, check out the Official Roku Product Page.